Leeruska/Leeruska/README.md

 - 👋 Hi, I’m @Leeruska
-- I’m interested in handcrafts, e-textiles, animals & nature, human behaviour & mind.
+- I’m interested in handcrafts, e-textiles and human behaviour.
 - I’m currently learning the basics on HTML, CSS & Python.
 Also learning to use GitHub and VSCode.
 - 📫 How to reach me: sokru/Discord.